Disclaimer:

 In New Zealand, there are several different ways you can own property, and the type of ownership affects your rights and responsibilities.

 Leasehold means you own the buildings but not the land.
 Instead, you pay rent to the landowner for the right to use the land.
 Leases can be for long periods, sometimes 99 years or more, but they can also be much shorter.
 When the lease expires, the land and buildings revert to the landowner unless the lease is renewed.
-Leasehold properties are usually cheaper to buy, but you need to factor in the ongoing ground rent and the risk of the lease not being renewed.
+Leasehold properties can have lower purchase prices, but you need to factor in ground rent, review dates, lease terms, restrictions and what happens when the lease ends.

 Cross-lease is a uniquely New Zealand arrangement that is common in older subdivisions.
 With a cross-lease, you own a share of the land together with other owners, and you lease your specific part of the property from the other owners while they lease their parts from you.
 This can create complications if you want to make changes to your property, as you usually need the consent of the other owners.
 Cross-lease properties require extra care during due diligence.
 Learn more: The Challenges of Cross Lease Properties.